harness/ff-java-server-sdk/README.md

     public static void main(String[] args) {
         System.out.println("Harness SDK Getting Started");

-        //Create a Feature Flag Client
+        // Create a Feature Flag Client
-        try (CfClient cfClient = new CfClient(apiKey)) {
+        // try-with-resources is used here to automatically close the client when this block is exited try (CfClient cfClient = new CfClient(apiKey)) {
             cfClient.waitForInitialization();